openstack/ironic-specs/specs/liberty-implemented/supported-boot-device-list.rst

 would just assume that this node must be of a specific architecture and always return a static list for that architecture.

-This approach is limiting and would result in an unecessary increase in the number of drivers available for ironic, and a unecessary potential duplication of code.
+This approach is limiting and would result in an unnecessary increase in the number of drivers available for ironic, and a unnecessary potential duplication of code.